Coronavirus (COVID-19) Information at Ramos Center in Bradenton, Sarasota, Venice, Englewood, Port Charlotte, Dunedin and St. Petersburg, FL

 People who are most at risk of both contracting COVID-19 and experiencing an adverse reaction to it are the elderly and those with weakened or compromised immune systems.
 Individuals with compromised immune systems include those who have asthma, cancer, diabetes, or autoimmune disorders such as rheumatoid arthritis.
 While such people are most vulnerable to the devastating effects of COVID-19, unfortunately, it has had an adverse impact on otherwise perfectly healthy and young individuals.
 As such, no one can be too careful when it comes to COVID-19.
 We all must be cautious during this time so that we don’t endanger those who are most vulnerable to this virus.

 If you would like more information on the precautions that we are taking in light of COVID-19 at the Ramos Center for Interventional and Functional Pain Medicine or would like to book an appointment with us, we would be happy to hear from you!
 Give us a call or schedule an appointment online.
-The Ramos Center has three different clinics with locations in Bradenton, Sarasota, Venice, Englewood, Port Charlotte, Dunedin and St. Petersburg, FL.
+The Ramos Center has convenient locations in Bradenton, Sarasota, Venice, Englewood, Port Charlotte, Dunedin and St. Petersburg, FL.